echerney/escaping-shia/README.md

 # escaping-shia
-Used for GA WDI Project 1
+My game will be an interactive maze that will ask the user to solve simple math and puzzle problems quickly to keep them away from Shia LeBouf chasing them.
+I'd also like to figure out a way to start the game with a gif of the beginning of the video over the game screen.

-As a potential player, I want the game to help me with simple math and puzzles.
+# WIREFRAMING:

-I want the game to become more difficult as you get farther along.
+___

-I want the game to be reliant on speed and accuracy of answers.
+##You are walking in the woods...